S-C-A-N/SCANsat/README.md

 #### [:top:][top] 2a.
 SCANsat Scans

-Without any resource scanning mods installed, **SCANsat** can scan for a few basic types of data.
+**SCANsat** can scan for a few basic types of data.
 All of these (non-resource) scans are shown as indicators on the Small Map.
+For more information about basic SCANsat scanning checkout the [wiki][SCANsat:wiki]

 > ![][small-newMap1]